 The mycotoxin results were extraordinary with 93% of ME/CFS patients testing positive for at least one mycotoxin compared with 0% (yes, 0%) of the healthy controls.
 Over 90% of ME/CFS patients had been exposed to water-damaged buildings while none of the controls had.
 That got my attention.

-Very, Very High Rates of Mold Exposure in the ME/CFS Community or Not or ???
+Very, Very High Rates of Mold Exposure in the ME/CFS Community???

 It turned out that the healthy controls were selected in part because they’d reported no prior exposures to water damaged buildings.
 That enabled the researchers to highlight the effect that type of exposure may have but made it impossible to be able to state that ME/CFS patients are more likely to be exposed to water-damaged/moldy buildings than healthy controls.